vhiz/social_api/README.md

 ```
 {
-  "username":"victor1",
+  "username": "victor1",
-  "password":"1234",
+  "password": "1234",
 }
 ```

-when you are done sigingin your id will be converterted in to a token and saved in the cookies of the application which uses json web tokens for the autorization process
+when you are done signing in your id will be converted into a token and saved in the cookies of the application which uses JSON web tokens for the authorization process

 ### GET CURRENT USER

-in the root directory of the project there is a folder labeled utils and in that folder ther is a file called jwt.js which handles all the verification ie it takes the cookie and decodes it and sets it in the req.userId so there is no need to input any id in the params as long as you login and go to the get user endpoint it will return the current user
+in the root directory of the project, there is a folder labelled utils and in that folder, there is a file called jwt.js which handles all the verification ie it takes the cookie and decodes it and sets it in the req.userId so there is no need to input any id in the params as long as you log in and go to the get user endpoint it will return the current user

 ```
 Request: GET